A generalization of Seifert geometry based on the Siegel upper half-space: Preliminaries

 for all $g[ r] \in \sltrtxzr$ and $h\in \sltrt$.
 This action is differentiable, transitive, and proper.
 It is proved in \cite[pp.~464-465]{scott}, that (after endowing $\sltrt$ with a suitable Riemannian metric) this action realizes $\sltrtxzr$ as the identity component of $\Isom(\sltrt)$, and $\Isom(\sltrt)$ has only two components.

 In a similar fashion with $\sltr$ replaced by $\spfr$ and more generally $\Sptnr$, we obtain first the left multiplication of $\spfrt$ on its corresponding homogeneous space $ \spfrt/\sutwo$ (Theorem \ref{thm:models}).
 The center of $\Sptnrt$ is described in Lemma \ref{lem:center}.
 In Subsection \ref{subsec:3.4}, we construct a similar central extension $\gxzghrh$ of $\CG:=\Sptnrt$, acting on the model space $ \Sptnrt/\Sun$, and it turns out that this action is the action of $\gxzghrh$ on $\gxzghrh$ modulo its maximal compact subgroup (Proposition \ref{prop:extendedact}, Lemma \ref{lem:maximalcompactmodel}).
 It follows that there exists an invariant Riemannian metric.
 However, in this paper we are not going to take one and discuss the full isometry group.
+It might be an interesting question to determine what the full isometry group is.